2giosangmitom/2giosangmitom.github.io/content/posts/books-i-have-read.md

 createdOn: 2025-03-31
 updatedOn: 2025-03-31
 tags: ["books"]
+description: Hello!
+In this blog, I'd like to share some books that have made a strong impression on me.
+Whether you're a beginner or an experienced developer, I highly recommend them!
 ---

 Hello!
 In this blog, I'd like to share some books that have made a strong impression on me.
 Whether you're a beginner or an experienced developer, I highly recommend them!